marmotlab/LNS2-RL/README.md

 # LNS2+RL: Combining Multi-agent Reinforcement Learning with Large Neighborhood Search in Multi-agent Path Finding
-This repository is the official implementation of [LNS2+RL: Combining Multi-agent Reinforcement Learning with Large Neighborhood Search in Multi-agent Path Finding](), submitted to NeurIPS 2024 and currently under review.
+This repository is the official implementation of [LNS2+RL: Combining Multi-agent Reinforcement Learning with Large Neighborhood Search in Multi-agent Path Finding]()
+The paper is currently under review.
 Part of the C++ code in this repository draws inspiration from [MAPF-LNS2: Fast Repairing for Multi-Agent Path Finding via Large Neighborhood Search](https://github.com/Jiaoyang-Li/MAPF-LNS2)